Film critic Roger Ebert, writing about the movie The Ice Storm, described the film’s icy backdrop as a “shroud of impending doom.”

-Farnsworth, reduced to feeling like Wordsworth’s hunched drifter (“Bow-bent, his eyes for ever on the ground, / He plies his weary journey…”), wasn’t the only person reflecting on his altered state of being, not to mention feeling a growing sense that anyone who preached asceticism could take the concept and, well, shove it.
+Farnsworth wasn’t the only person reflecting on his altered state of being, not to mention a growing sense that anyone preaching asceticism could take the concept and, well, shove it.

 Seated at his fireplace, Dean of the College Jim Carignan ’61 tried reading Ben Franklin by candlelight.
 He not only wondered whether anything productive could be done in those circumstances, but “I began to think that perhaps all of the history of the world before electricity and central heating was a fabrication.”

 Like any major weather phenomenon, extreme factors combined to create the epic event.
 In January 1998, an unusually strong fetch of tropical moisture sliced into very cold air.
-The result was a warm-air sandwich in the atmosphere, says Colin Marquis ’92, former on-air meteorologist for the Weather Channel, now forecasting for Weather Services International in the Boston area (the company that produces the Intellicast Web site).
+The result was a warm-air sandwich in the atmosphere, says Colin Marquis ’92, former on-air meteorologist for the Weather Channel.

 “In an ice storm, it’s below freezing at the surface and way up high in the atmosphere,” Marquis explains.
 “But in the middle, several thousand feet up, there’s an intrusion of above-freezing air.”

-Compared to ice storms, northeasters are far more thrilling.
-Tornadoes can transport Dorothy to a magical land, and hurricanes spawn parties and incite meteorologists to linger over satellite images, speaking lovingly of outflow patterns and eye walls.
-Even the Weather Channel, which likes to name every weather event, could only come up with “Southeast Mess” to describe a recent December ice storm.
+Compared to ice storms, snowy northeasters are more thrilling, tornadoes can transport Dorothy to a magical land, and hurricanes incite meteorologists to linger over satellite images, speaking lovingly of outflow patterns and eye walls.

-Marquis, a New England native, got hooked on weather during the great Blizzard of ’78.
-He suggests the lack of excitement is because an ice storm is often “a transient thing” between rain and snow.
+Marquis, a New England native who got hooked on weather during the great Blizzard of ’78, suggests the lack of excitement is because an ice storm is often “a transient thing” between rain and snow.
 An ice storm doesn’t fit the category of “wild weather” that captivates a meteorologist’s imagination.
-An ice storm is an imperfect storm, one that can’t decide its identity – snow or rainstorm.
+An ice storm is an imperfect storm, one that can’t decide its identity — snow or rainstorm.
 “You kind of have to put an asterisk next to any ice storm,” says Marquis.
 “Meteorologists go crazy over the power of atmosphere.
 That’s not what an ice storm is about.”

 Back in 1998, the sun reappeared on Saturday, Jan.
 11, and Bergevin’s gloom lifted a bit.
 “It stopped, and you looked and saw that the trees were still there,” he said.
 “It was amazing that they had survived.”
 Limbs littered the Quad, and the treetops looked like a very large, very dull scythe had whacked them all.
 Well into the following weeks cherry pickers from Whitney Tree Service roamed the Quad.
 Every jagged break on every tree had to be trimmed back to solid wood.